biglocalnews/clean-scraper/docs/usage.md

 # Usage

-You can use the `clean-scraper` command-line tool to scrape available agencies by supplying agency slugs.
-It will write files, by default, to a hidden directory in the user's home directory.
+You can use the `clean-scraper` command-line tool and various subcommands (more on that below) to scrape available agencies by supplying an agency "slug".

+These are short, headline-y names that combine a state postal code and a terse name for the agency.

+For example, `ca_san_diego_pd` is the slug for the San Diego Police Department in California.

+Metadata about available videos and other files, along with the downloads themselves, are written to a hidden directory in the user's home directory by default.
 On Apple and Linux systems, this will be `~/.clean-scraper`.

+## Find the agency slug

 To run a scraper, you must first know its agency "slug" (a state postal code + short agency name):